-The figure below helps to show how researchers used the models to determine the pricing influence of statistically significant variables at different points in time.
-The gray line in the graph shows the actual value of recovered newspaper over the course of the study period.
-The light blue line, meanwhile, indicates price estimates using Model 1 before the deep point of the Great Recession, and the dark blue line shows Model 1 estimates since then.
+The chart on page 19 helps to show how researchers used the models to determine the pricing influence of statistically significant variables at different points in time.
+The black line in the graph shows the actual value of recovered newspaper over the course of the study period.
+The blue line, meanwhile, indicates price estimates using model 1 before the deep point of the Great Recession, and the green line shows model 1 estimates since then.

 Researchers found that many of the same economic variables were influential both before and after the financial crisis, but their quantitative impacts in some cases broadened across more materials and some strengthened in intensity.

 Table 2 lays out the ways different economic variables have over the past decade begun exerting more influence across more materials.
 The table shows a number of different intersections between materials and economic variables where price influence exists only after the recession.
 And in some cases, factors that previously affected price no longer do.